 Austria is especially famed for its contributions to music, notably during the Classical and Romantic periods.
 Mozart, Beethoven, Schubert, Brahms, Mahler and Bruckner spring to mind - and there were many many more.
 The Viennese operetta, drawing heavily from the Slavic and Magyar regions of the empire, reached its peak about 1900.
 We think of the Strauss family, Franz Lehár and Zierer; and of the Vienna Philharmonic and the Vienna State Opera.
 The Vienna Boys Choir, founded by the emperor Maximilian in 1498, still sings at Sunday masses in the chapel of the Hofburg in Vienna.
 In the cultural context, as elsewhere, it is important to remember that there is more to Austria than Vienna!
-Some of the world’s greatest folk music traditions had a marked influence on such composers as Janacek, Kodaly & Bartok; and the "Viennese School" of Schönberg, Berg and Webern still excites admiration or detestation amongst musicologists!
+Some of the world’s greatest folk music traditions had a marked influence on such composers as Janacek, Kodaly and Bartok; and the "Viennese School" of Schönberg, Berg and Webern still excites admiration or detestation amongst musicologists!
 "The Third Man", filmed in Vienna in 1949, brought the zither to a wide audience, and today’s tourists can scarcely avoid the traditional Village Wind’n’Brass Band.
-Austria has issued about 150 stamps on classical, folk. modern, pop and other musical topics, and over 650 special cancellations – extensive thematic collections can be assembled.
+Austria has issued over 200 stamps on classical, folk, modern, pop and other musical topics, and over 650 special cancellations – extensive thematic collections can be assembled.

 Many authors and playwrights of previous centuries are still read and performed, such as Grillparzer, Raimund, Nestroy and Stifter; the 20th century brought Kafka, Roth, Musil, Bertha von Suttner, and many more.
 Their philatelic representation is rather sparse, especially for recent writers.
 And the notorious insularity of English speakers means that much superb work is unknown outside the German-speaking countries.